By default boilerplate used sign in and sign up via email and password.

 POST /api/v1/auth/apple/login

-Generate secret keys for access token
+Generate secret keys for access token and refresh token:

 node -e "console.log('\nAUTH_JWT_SECRET=' + require('crypto').randomBytes(256).toString('base64') + '\n\nAUTH_REFRESH_SECRET=' + require('crypto').randomBytes(256).toString('base64') + '\n\nAUTH_FORGOT_SECRET=' + require('crypto').randomBytes(256).toString('base64') + '\n\nAUTH_CONFIRM_EMAIL_SECRET=' + require('crypto').randomBytes(256).toString('base64'));"

-with output from step 1.
+Go to /.env and replace AUTH_JWT_SECRET and AUTH_REFRESH_SECRET with output from step 1.

 AUTH_JWT_SECRET=HERE_SECRET_KEY_FROM_STEP_1